How to Know Headless Commerce is for You: a Guide for Retailers

 - Do you meet all customers’ requirements at every stage of their journey?

 For example, Mazda US used to have a simple brochure-style website.
 However, the team recognized that most auto-shoppers began their research journey online, rather than with a dealership.
 Thus, the team decided to redesign their website using the Optimizely Cloud Commerce solution, paired with a headless Content Cloud module.
 The new mobile-friendly website featured interactive tools for researching car models and comparing car configurations.
-In two months post-launch, the website welcomed five million visitors and engagement levels .
+In two months post-launch, the website welcomed five million visitors and engagement levels increased by 200%.

 From a technical perspective, consider the following: